GTPCNZ

 Deployment contract

-The dashboard must be deployable from Streamlit Community Cloud using:
+The Streamlit compatibility dashboard must remain deployable from Streamlit Community Cloud using:

 • repository: edithatogo/gtpcnz;